apacheignite/documentation/hadoop-accelerator/running-apache-hive-over-ignited-hadoop.md

   ]
 }
 [/block]
-After that we should be able to start Hive interactive console:
+This script can be used to start Hive interactive console:
 [block:code]
 {
   "codes": [